adamsilver/fdpb/09-an-expense-form.md

 ### Feedback

 For most users, feedback is given implicitly by the new fields appearing in the form.
-There's no need, for example, an additional notification at the top of the form.
-Having two parts of the interface update at the same time would be overbaring.
-And, as more items are added users wouldn't see the notification anyway.
-Remember, it's the only one thing can be focused at a time and it's the newly injected fields that are focused - not the notification.
+There's no need to show an additional notification at the top of the form, for example.
+Having two parts of the interface update at the same time would be overbearing.
+And, as more expenses are added, the notification would be outside the viewport, meaning uses wouldn't see it anyway.

-For screen reader users, the act of focusing the new field will announce its label or legend depending on the field type.
+For screen reader users, the act of focusing the new field will announce its label (or legend).

-> ADHD: If there's a “subtle” animation always running, I cannot focus. — @tigt_

-> I'm also autistic and can get frustrated with, or repelled by, glitzy mouseover effects/animations - @elementnumber46

 The only remaining consideration would be animation.
 Perhaps by fading-in the new fields, the chance of the fields being missed is reduced.
 However, motion is often unnecessary, clunky and harmful to users, especially those suffering from cognitive impairements such as ADHD and Autism.

+> ADHD: If there's a “subtle” animation always running, I cannot focus. — @tigt_

+> I'm also autistic and can get frustrated with, or repelled by, glitzy mouseover effects/animations - @elementnumber46

 ### Cloning Explained

 Every time the user adds or removes an item, we need to do some important work behind the scenes.
 Cloning works by taking the first item in the list, and cloning it.
 But this isn't enough on its own because this clones everything: `id` and `name` attributes included.

-If we don't update the label's `for` attribute and the matching input's `id` attribute, then when the user clicks the label, focus will be moved to another field entirely.
+If we don't update the label's `for` attribute and the matching input's `id` attribute, when the user clicks the label, focus will be moved to the first field.

 ![Illustrate](.)

 Crucially, if you don't update the `name` attribute, the server won't be able to recognise and process the submitted data.
-The contract between the browser and the server is forged by the `name` of form controls.
+Remember: the contract between the browser and the server is forged by the `name` of the form controls.

 ```HTML
 <form class="addAnother">